Friction mediated by transient elastic linkages : asymptotic expansions and fat tails: Introduction

+where $X_O$ (resp. $X_I$) represent a far field (resp. near field) Ansatz and $\tau=t/\e$ is the stretched variable.
+Then we prove that

+The key point is that we avoid the need of evaluating ratios such as $A_\e[\rhoe](t)$ by a refined analysis of signed initial layers (see the proof of Theorem \ref{thm.main.first.part} and Remark \ref{rmk.super.sol} below). }

-The paper's outline is structured as follows : in section \ref{Notations.section}, we list notations which will be used throughout this paper.
-In section \ref{section.3}, we analyze the case where the kernel in \eqref{eq.X.eps} is fixed and depends on the age variable.
-Moreover, we construct the asymptotic expansion of $X_\e$ and show error estimates.
-Finally, in section \ref{section5}, we analyze the asymptotic behavior of $\rhoe$ and $X_\e$ solutions of \eqref{eq.rho.complet.bis} and \eqref{eq.X.eps} respectively when $\e$ tends to $0$.
-Then we extend results from \cite{MiOel.2} to our setting and conclude.
+The paper is structured as follows : {in section \ref{section5}, we analyze the asymptotic behavior of $(\rhoe,X_\e)$ solutions of the weakly coupled problem \eqref{eq.rho.complet.bis}-\eqref{eq.X.eps} when $\e$ tends to $0$.
+In section \ref{section.3}, we analyze the case where the kernel in \eqref{eq.X.eps} depends on the age variable only but does not solve any specific equation.
+Moreover, we construct the asymptotic expansion of $X_\e$ and show, under regularity hypotheses on the data, error estimates up to any order.}